Annovulatory: Absence of ovulation.

 Endometrium: The lining of the uterus which is shed.
 The lining of the uterus that grows throughout the menstrual cycle and is shed in the monthly menstrual cycle if an embryo does not implant.

 Epididymis: Coiled tubing outside the testicles which store sperm.

 Estrogen: A female hormone secreted chiefly by the ovaries that stimulates the development of female secondary sex characteristics and promotes the growth and maintenance of the female reproductive system.

 Fertilisation: Sperm penetrating the egg which can lead to pregnancy.

 Follicle Stimulating Hormone (FSH): A hormone produced by the pituitary gland that stimulates the growth of the egg-containing follicles in the ovary.
 In males it contributes to the production of sperm.

 Follicles: A fluid filled sac in the ovary in which an egg grows and develops.
-Although the egg is microscopic, follicles can be visualized by ultrasound.
+Although the egg is microscopic, follicles can be visualised by ultrasound.

 Follicular Tracking: Scanning a woman during a natural cycle for ovulation.

 Gonadotropins: Gonadotropin Releasing Hormone (GnRH): Produced by the Hypothalamus, it enables the production of LH and FSH.